Can Diabetics Eat Fruit?

 Best Fruits for Diabetics

 Our recommendations for fruits are pretty simple.
 As long as they’re natural, whole foods, eat them as much as you want, in as large quantities as you want.
-Whole fruit, fresh fruits, high-fiber fruits like apples and bananas, blackberries, grapefruit, kiwi, dragon fruit — whatever you like!
+Whole fruit, fresh fruits, high-fiber fruits like apples and bananas, blackberries, grapefruit, kiwi, cherries, dragon fruit — whatever you like!

 In the long, term you’ll see the difference.